Implicit Bias and Invariance: How Hopfield Networks Efficiently Learn Graph Orbits: Storing isomorphism classes of graphs

 \begin{restatable}{lemma}{ExpressInvParam} For $m \in [0,n]$, let $\vbeta = [2,2,1-2m] \in \R^3$ and $\vtheta = F(\vbeta)$.
 Then $E(\vx^{(j)}; \vtheta) - E(\vx; \vtheta) \geq 1$ for all $j \in [n]$ and for all $\vx \in \{0,1 \}^n$ satisfying $ \| \vx\|_{0} = m$. \end{restatable}

 Combining Lemmas~\ref{lemma:express-inv-param} and~\ref{lemma:gii-lb} we conclude that any graph isomorphism class can be strictly memorized by a Hopfield network.
 We also note that the only statistic used by the construction in Lemma~\ref{lemma:express-inv-param} is the sparsity of the representation: in fact, this construction memorizes $\vx \in \{0,1\}^n$ iff $\| \vx \|_{0} = m$.
-As a result, this is a poor parameter candidate if our goal is to memorize an isomorphism class while avoiding spurious memories.
-In addition, assuming $m = \Theta(n)$, the norm of this construction grows as $\Theta(n)$.
-For specific graph isomorphism classes we observe solutions with a far smaller norm exist.
+As a result, if our goal is to memorize an isomorphism class while avoiding spurious memories this is a poor parameter candidate.
+In addition, assuming $m = \Theta(n)$, the norm of this construction grows as $\Theta(v^2)$.
+For specific graph isomorphism classes solutions with a far smaller norm exist.
 As an example we consider $k$-cliques: for typographical ease we denote the set of binary representations of $k$-cliques on $v$ vertices as $\cC_{v,k}$.